Tarangire National Park

 Why Visit Tarangire National Park

-- Essentially all animals of the East African Plain can be seen here.
+- Essentially, all animals of the East Africa Plain can be seen.

-- Spectacular natural beauty – savanna landscape, majestic baobabs, river valleys
+- Spectacular natural beauty – savanna landscape, majestic baobabs and river valleys

 - Game drive safaris

 - Day trips to Maasai and Barabaig villages